Jordan Wright

-Jordan Michael Wright (born October 7, 1991) is an American mixed martial artist who competes in the Middleweight division.
-He formely fought in the Ultimate Fighting Championship.
+Jordan Wright (born October 7, 1991) is an American mixed martial artist who competes in the Middleweight division.
+He formerly fought in the Ultimate Fighting Championship.

 Background

-Wright started gymnastics at age 4, but after watching the anime Dragon Ball Z, he developed an interest in martial arts.
-Trying karate as his first martial art, he would then try his hand in wushu, muay Thai and kickboxing.
-After participating in some muay Thai smokers at the age of 16, he was instantly hooked.
+Wright started gymnastics at age four, but after watching the anime Dragon Ball Z, he developed an interest in martial arts.
+Trying karate as his first martial art, he would then try his hand in wushu, Muay Thai and kickboxing.
+After participating in some Muay Thai smokers at the age of 16, he was instantly hooked.
 After high school, Wright decided to make fighting a full-time job and moved to New Mexico and tried out for Jackson-Wink MMA.
 After passing the tryout, Wright would sleep and live at the gym during the summer before his freshman year at the University of New Mexico.

+Wright has trained and competed in catch wrestling.
+He was the runner-up in the -214 lb. division at the ACWA US Open national championships in December 2023.

 Mixed martial arts career

 Early career

 Soon after graduating from college, Wright made his professional MMA debut at 23 years old under the banner of Xplode Fight Series.
 He was victorious, submitting John Lee with a rear-naked choke in just 63 seconds.
 Wright would go on to win his next seven bouts, none lasting longer than 2:48.
 At LFA 30 on January 12, 2018, Wright submitted Craig Wilkerson in 1 minute and 29 seconds.

 Fighting under the banner of Dana White's Contender Series 10, he faced Anthony Hernandez.
 Despite losing the fight in 40 seconds, the fight would be declared a no contest, as Hernandez tested positive for marijuana.

 Wright faced Gabriel Checco at LFA 80 on January 17, 2020.
 He won the bout via TKO in the second round.